ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This adds a UI element into the World Space that can be used to provide additional information about an object by providing a piece of text with a line drawn to a destination point.
+Adds a World Space Canvas that can be used to provide additional information about an object by providing a piece of text with a line drawn to a destination point.

-There are a number of parameters that can be set on the Prefab which are provided by the `VRTK_ObjectTooltip` script which is applied to the prefab.
+**Prefab Usage:**
+* Place the `VRTK/Prefabs/ObjectTooltip` prefab into the scene hierarchy, preferably as a child of the GameObject it is associated with.
+* Set the `Draw Line To` option to the Transform component of the GameObject the Tooltip will be assoicated with.

 ### Inspector Parameters